 If someone had told me a year ago I could stay inside and work my way through all of the TV shows and films I’ve been meaning to watch for an unspecified amount of time it would have been my dream offer.
 It’s not quite the same in reality though is it?
-Fingers crossed the weather picks up soon so it will be all white wine and BBQs in the garden (evenings and weekends of course) but until then I’ve asked some friends for their TV and film recommendations across all streaming sites, and thrown in a few of my own too:
+Fingers crossed the weather picks up soon so it will be all white wine and BBQs in the garden (evenings and weekends of course) but until then I’ve asked some friends for their recommendations of TV and movies to watch during lockdown across all streaming sites, and thrown in a few of my own too:

 All4 is an underrated streaming services for me, the layout isn’t great and I don’t find it all that easy to find stuff but once you work out how to navigate it, there’s some great shows on there, as well as some classic box sets like Catastrophe and Green Wing.